 I live in Birmingham, grew up here and have been doing intensive driving courses in Birmingham since 2006.

 There are many companies offering intensive courses who are really just agencies.
 The school you apply to sometimes doesn’t exist, as odd as that may sound.
 They just contract out work to instructors and charge them an introduction fee.
-There are also many instructors that aren’t used to doing intensive courses and just don’t structure their lessons correctly.

 You can start an intensive course with me without having your theory test passed but we won’t be able to book a practical driving test until you have passed the theory test.